Nishani53/Khanal_MSc_Thesis_MSU/Khanal_MSU_project_Hotspot_area_1980s-2020s/README.md

-This folder contains hotspot shapefiles from 1980s to 2020s.
+Hotspot shapefiles from 1980s to 2020s